Beuth-Erdelt/Benchmark-Experiment-Host-Manager/docs/Config.md

         'context': {
             'my_context': {
                 'namespace': 'my_namespace',
-                'clustername': 'BHT',
+                'clustername': 'My Cluster',
                 'service_sut': '{service}.{namespace}.svc.cluster.local',
                 'port': 9091, # K8s: Local port for connecting via JDBC after port forwarding },
 ```
 * `my_context`: Context (name) of the cluster.
 Repeat this section for every K8s cluster you want to use.
-This also allows to useand compare several Clouds.
+This also allows to use and compare several clouds.
 * `my_namespace`: Namespace in the cluster.
+Make sure you have access to that namespace.
+* `clustername`: Customize the cluster name for your convenience.

 ## (Hardware) Monitoring